-"The road safety group is asking people to think about the way they drive and use Lent as a reason to kick their bad habits off the road forever."
+-The Road Safety working together Group in Co.
+Mayo is asking people to think about the way they drive and use Lent as a reason to kick their bad habits off the road forever.

-Deirdre Caulfield Road safety Officer Galway County Council Said: "We want all road users to change their behaviors this Lent and make these changes part of their lives in the future, which will save lives and reduce serious injuries on our roads."
+Inspector Martin Byrne Castlebar Gardai said: 'We want all road users to change their behaviors' this Lent and make these changes part of their lives in the future, which will save lives and reduce serious injuries on our roads.''

 Some bad habits you should give up are: